High-profile premieres and the world's leading filmmakers.

 Paul Dano and John Cusack play younger and older iterations of Brian Wilson in this chronicle of the Beach Boys founder’s decades-long struggles with mental health and substance abuse.

-Haunted by the memory of the woman he loved and lost forty years ago, an ex-con (Al Pacino) tries to hide his past and start his life over as a small-town locksmith, in the new film from David Gordon Green (George Washington, All the Real Girls).
+Left heartbroken by the woman he loved and lost forty years ago, an eccentric small-town locksmith (Al Pacino) tries to start his life over again with the help of a new friend (Holly Hunter), in the new film from David Gordon Green (George Washington, All the Real Girls).

 Priyanka Chopra stars in this hard-hitting and thrilling biopic based on the life of World Boxing Champion and Olympic bronze medalist Mary Kom.